atrisovic/weather-panel.github.io/_site/content/weather-and-climate-data.md

 However, since the world is not made up of grids (i.e. the world is not broken up into 50 x 50 km chunks, within which all weather conditions are identical), some processing has to be done even for historical “weather” data, and other limitations arise.
 For historical data, this processing is one of the sources of differences between data products, and for climate data, the simulation of sub-grid processes is the greatest source of uncertainty between models.

+Keep in mind that just because a dataset exists at a certain resolution, does not mean it is accurate at that resolution!

 The next section will briefly introduce how these products are generated, how to choose between them, and best practices for using “historical” data.

 ## 1.3 Weather Data Products